Fell-x27/cfd/README.md

 That's enough to get acquainted with Cardano!

-CDF will help you to:
+CFD will help you to:
 1) Automatically install, configure and run Cardano software;
 2) Monitor the synchronization of your node;
 3) Automatically ensure the connectivity of different components;